dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 When peer authentication is not used, EAP-EDHOC server implementations MUST take care to limit network access appropriately for authenticated peers.
 Authorization and accounting MUST be based on authenticated information such as information in the certificate.
 The requirements for Network Access Identifiers (NAIs) specified in Section 4 of {{RFC7542}} apply and MUST be followed.

-## Resumption
-Not implemented

 ## Privacy Considerations
 Considerations in Section 9.6 of {{RFC9528}} against tracking of users and eavesdropping on Identity Responses or certificates apply here.
 Also, the considerations of Section 5.8 of {{RFC9190}} regarding anonymous NAIs also applies.

 ## Pervasive Monitoring
-Considerations in  Section 9.1. of {{RFC9528}} about pervasive monitoring apply here.
+Considerations in  Section 9.1 of {{RFC9528}} about pervasive monitoring apply here.

 ## Cross-Protocol Attacks
 This in TLS1.3 is applied in the context of resumption.
 Does not apply here.